Paternity

 The Difference Between A Legal And Biological Father

 It’s important to know and understand the terms used regarding paternity in regard to Florida family law matters.
-These include:

 • Paternity refers to the rights of the father of a child.